Stormie Omartian: Omartian.net

 In July 2014, Omartian announced that she and her daughter-in-law Paige Omartian would be launching a new online community called Omartian.net (now defunct).
 This online community gave its members an opportunity to receive exclusive, members-only content from Stormie and Paige.

 Personal life

 Born in 1942 in Nebraska to Herbert Richard and Virginia Faith (Campbell) Sherk, Omartian was raised on a small farm in eastern Wyoming before moving with her family to Compton, California at age eight.
 She has a sister, Susan, 12 years younger.

 In the early 1960s she had a romantic relationship with comedian Steve Martin when they were both aspiring theater performers at Knotts Berry Farm.
 He credited her with introducing him to philosophy and other topics that "reconfigured his thinking".

 After a 1971 marriage to Michael Piano of the Sandpipers, she married Michael Omartian in 1973.
-They are the parents of three children, Christopher (b.
-1976, wife Paige Omartian), John (b.
-1979), and Amanda (b.
-1981), and have resided in the Nashville area since 1993.
+They are the parents of two children, Christopher (b.
+1976, wife Paige Omartian) and Amanda (b.
+1981), plus a "spiritually adopted" ward, John Kendrick (b.
+1979).
+The family has resided in the Nashville area since 1993.